nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 there's no culture of reporting incidents in CrossFit.

 I can point to another sport where that culture does exist: caving.
-The National Speleological Survey publishes accident reports, and conscientious cavers share a culture that every incident, even minor ones, must be reported.
+The National Speleological Society publishes accident reports, and conscientious cavers share a culture that every incident, even trivial ones, must be reported.
 As a result, you can browse the NSS accident reports [(summarized here)][9] and see some things clearly (you have to be a member to access the full reports, which are often excruciatingly detailed).
 One of the most obvious conclusions you'll draw